magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/scada/scada-symbols-dev-guide.md

 ### ScadaSymbolContext

-The `ScadaSymbolContext` (represented as `ctx` in functions code) is a JavaScript object integral to interacting with SCADA symbols in ThingsBoard.
+The `ScadaSymbolContext` (represented as `ctx` in functions code) is a JavaScript object integral to interacting with SCADA symbols in IoT Hub.
 It contains the following fields:

 1. `ctx.svg`: This field accesses the root SVG node, acting as the primary entry point to the SVG's DOM structure.